 - Peel an orange and cut the peel into small pieces.

-- Boil water and when it starts boiling add a teaspoon of orange peel.
+- Boil water and just when it starts boiling, add a teaspoon of dry orange peel.

-- Simmer for 10 minutes, add a stick or cinnamon or sprinkle some cinnamon powder (both optional), then filter.
+- Simmer for 10 minutes, add a stick of cinnamon or sprinkle some cinnamon powder (both optional), then filter.